ArthurSpirling/Levellers/README.md

 The paper uses a new machine readable [dataset](https://oll.libertyfund.org/collection/the-levellers) of pamphlets written by the Levellers and their contemporaries, and produces *a la carte* embeddings (in the sense of [Rodriguez, Spirling and Stewart](https://github.com/prodriguezsosa/EmbeddingRegression)) of the same.
 These rely on a set of 17th Century parliamentary journals as a training corpus, courtesy of [Tom Paskhalis](https://tom.paskhal.is/) and [Toni Rodon](https://tonirodon.cat/)---see their paper, [here](https://osf.io/qgu9c).

 Given the period, the embeddings are in [*Early Modern English*](https://en.wikipedia.org/wiki/Early_Modern_English) and are freely available to anyone who needs them.
-You can find them in [this gdrive folder](https://drive.google.com/drive/folders/1oGCMSnmcZG-uxO-gxj3otyT8QXlhmTp8?usp=sharing), and we discuss how to access them below.
-We simply ask that you cite our paper as something like
+You can find them in [this Google Drive folder](https://drive.google.com/drive/folders/1oGCMSnmcZG-uxO-gxj3otyT8QXlhmTp8?usp=sharing), and we discuss how to access them below.
+If you use them, we simply ask that you cite our paper as something like

 > Melissa Schwartzberg and Arthur Spirling.
 "The Levellers and Their Contemporaries in Context: 'Equality' at the Time of the English Civil War(s), 1638–1666".
 Working Paper.
 New York University.
 URL: https://github.com/ArthurSpirling/Levellers